Connecting Leeds Bradford Airport

 The rail proposal appears half-hearted and unambitious.
 I realise the incline is problematic for trains, but why not consider combining electrification of the Harrogate line with a short tunnel terminating underneath the terminal building which would provide a truly integrated passenger experience akin to other major airports?
 It would be an investment which would stand the test of time as opposed to the cumbersome, sticky-tape proposal requiring shuttle buses.

-Alex Toft asked about 5 years ago
+Alex Toft asked over 5 years ago

 Thank you for your comments, these will be considered as part of the consultation analysis.
 At this stage, it is unlikely that a direct rail link will be affordable and offer value for money.
 WYCA commissioned some outline options appraisal work in 2016.
 The report indicated that a heavy rail link cannot be achieved without extensive tunnelling and cuttings which would incur significant costs.
 There is potential for a light rail or tram-train link option to link the Airport terminal to the existing Harrogate line.
 However, the cost for a tram-train / light rail link would be significant and would necessitate bespoke vehicles for a tram–train system.
 Although the costs for delivering the proposed Leeds Bradford Airport Parkway Station are still being refined it is anticipated that a Parkway Station will be able to deliver significant benefits at a significantly lower total cost.